caraml-dev/merlin/docs/user/generated/09_troubleshooting_deployment_errors.md

 ## Troubleshooting views

-Merlin provides the following views on the UI to troubeshoot a deployment:
+Merlin provides the following views on the UI to troubleshoot a deployment:

-- **Logs** - the live console output when the iamge is building or the deployment is running
+- **Logs** - the live console output when the image is building or the deployment is running
 - **History** - the list of deployment history status and message

 You can navigate to these views from the Model Version page by clicking on the Logs tab or History tab.